Plan And Prepare For A Board Meeting

 Under Arizona law: Regardless of any provision to the contrary in the association’s documents notice to lot/unit owners of regular monthly meetings of the board of directors (post declarant control) must be given at least 48 hours in advance of the meeting by newsletter, conspicuous posting or any other reasonable means as determined by the board.
-The notice: Date, time and location of the meeting must be stated.
-The notice of any board meeting must state the purpose for which the meeting is called.
+The notice: Date, time, location of the meeting and the purpose for which the meeting is called must be stated.
 Our firm suggests providing a detailed agenda with the notice of meeting to meet this requirement.
 Emergency board meetings: Do not require 48 hours’ notice if circumstances require action before notice can be given.

 Conduct Board Meetings In A Business Environment

 All meetings of the association and the board must be held within the State of Arizona.